Prompt Injection Hidden in Search-Result Snippets

 An agent retrieves the top 10 results for every query.
 Each result is another potential injection source.
 The probability that at least one result contains injection text grows with the result count.

 How to spot it: Log how many search results are included in each model context.
-Alert on contexts that include more than a configured maximum (e.g., 5 snippets per query).
+Alert on contexts that include more than a configured maximum (for example, 5 snippets per query).

 4. Agent automatically follows URLs found in snippets

 After receiving snippets, the agent is permitted to follow URLs mentioned in them.
-A snippet that contains a URL pointing to an attacker-controlled page compounds the injection surface — the fetch of that URL is another injection opportunity.
+A snippet that contains a URL pointing to an attacker-controlled page compounds the injection surface — the fetch of that URL is another, larger injection opportunity (the full page body, not a short excerpt).

 How to spot it: Log all URLs the agent visits.
 If the agent visited a URL that appeared only in a search snippet (not in the original user request), trace whether the visit was triggered by an injection.